Birmingham Investment Guide

 Europe’s Youngest City

 Project HS2, Europe’s largest infrastructure, worth £56 billion, is due to be introduced in 2026.
 The high scale project is determined to diminish travel time from Birmingham and the capital to one hour, raising the accessibility to a plethora of jobs for city commuters.
+The project will see massive growth for the area, with the Curzon Street Masterplan predicting the creation of 36,000 new jobs, 4,000 new homes, and 600,00 square metres of commercial development.

 One of the Top Cities for House Price Growth

-Student Market in Birmingham
+A Booming Student Market in Birmingham

 As the Universities in Birmingham climb the league tables, more prospective students are choosing the city for their studies.
 Therefore, this is an ideal time for landlords to consider a fruitful investment in a prime city-centre location like Birmingham.